skx/overseer/README.md

 # Overseer

 Overseer is a [golang](https://golang.org/) based remote protocol tester, which allows you to monitor the state of your network, and the services running upon it.
-When tests fail because hosts or services are down notifications can be generated via a simple plugin-based system, described [later](#notifiers).
+The results of each test are posted to an MQ-host, where they can be processed by external systems.
+(Sample processors are included, but the intention is that by using a message-queue the alerting mechanism is decoupled from the core of the project; allowing you to integrate with your preferred in-house choice.)

 "Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test services are running and has built-in support for testing: